microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/sitepage-create-webpart.md

 ### Supported standard web parts

-Only the following web parts are supported when creating a standard web part using the Microsoft Graph API.
+For [standardWebPart](../resources/standardWebPart.md), only the following are supported when creating using the Microsoft Graph API.
 Attempting to add unsupported web parts will result in a failure or exception.

 | #   | Web Part       | Type                                   |
 | --- | -------------- | -------------------------------------- |